 - It is web-based.
 This means you must be online to create content, there is no way to use the tool if you are offline.

 - It is not available as a standalone product.
 It only comes as part of an Articulate 360 subscription which is very expensive, around £600 per year at the time of writing.
 This does give access to a suite of Articulate tools as well as Rise.
-The E-Learning Unit currently has 3 subscriptions.
+The Technology Enhanced Learning Team currently has 5 subscriptions.

 - It is quite simple.
 Tools such as Storyline and Studio are far more powerful than Rise and provide ways to create much more complex packages.
 Rise provides less flexibility and you may find yourself having to compromise occasionally.
 For instance, it’s not possible to have a sorting activity or a quiz as part of a custom lesson.
 Ultimately, however, the simplicity of the tool is a real strength.